alfallouji/AWS-SAMPLES/vpc-flowlogs-analyzer/README.md

 --eni : AWS eni (network interface)
---limit : Set a limit of items to be returned by the query --maxInboundRules : Maximum number of ranges and invidual ports to be returned --maxSkipStep : Maximum number of individual ports that can be skipped to build a single range --region : AWS region (e.g. ap-southeast-2)
+--limit : Set a limit of items to be returned by the query --maxInboundRules : Maximum number of ranges and invidual ports to be returned --maxOpenPorts : Maximum number of individual ports that can be skipped to build a single range --region : AWS region (e.g. ap-southeast-2)
 --logGroup : Cloudwatch log group
 ```